-All program students have to complete the initial preparatory year before they can be admitted to College of Applied Medical Sciences and, thus, to the Department of Medical Laboratory Sciences.
+All program students have to complete the initial preparatory year before they can be admitted to College of Applied Medical Sciences and thus to the Department of Nursing Sciences.
 Courses offered in the preparatory year are mandatory and they aim at developing students' knowledge and abilities in English language, computer skills as well as communication and learning methods.
-In addition to that, students attend introductory courses in Mathematics, Chemistry, Physics and Biology.
+Furthermore, students attend introductory courses in Mathematics, Chemistry, Physics and Biology.